Someone Really Needs to Dust This Place

 Our grandchildren are now old enough to begin appreciating these items, things made or given to us that are part of their own heritage and legacy.
 So instead of tucking everything back into storage bins, I chose a few items and made small boxes for each child.

-None of these things hold any real intrinsic value, so it isn’t about the thing itself.
-It’s about the quiet understanding of family, where they come from, what their great-grandparents and grandparents believed to be true, and the moral compass they tried to live by.
-What these items hold are stories ~ stories of people who dreamed of these children and prayed for them, even if they left this earth before the children were born.
+What these items hold are stories of people who dreamed of these children and prayed for them, even if they left this earth before the children were born.
 Each piece carries a history and a story that now belongs to them.

 At their ages, they will appreciate receiving the ornaments and Santas right away.
 It will take a few more years before they fully grasp that who they are is shaped by those who came before them.

-My prayer is that these small gifts give them a sense of being a part of something bigger than themselves, and that they learn to appreciate both the beauty and fragility of each item.
 Some pieces may one day make it into their own homes.
-Some may break and be tossed away.
-But for the ones that survive, unwrapped year after year, I hope they are enjoyed and bring back memories of past Christmases and the people who shared those days with them.
+Others may break and be tossed away.
+For the ones that survive and are unwrapped year after year, I hope they are enjoyed and bring back memories of past Christmases and the people who shared those days with them.

 The memories, the sorting, and the quiet moments of gratitude have been good, certainly worth a few moments of my day.
 The ornaments have found new homes or are put in boxes and the memories have been safely tucked away.
 But the dust is still here, and someone really does need to take care of it.
 Since no one else is volunteering, I suppose it’s time for me to get busy.